SmartMemory

 Bi-Temporal Versioning & Time-Travel Queries

-SmartMemory tracks two independent time dimensions for every memory item, so you can answer both "what did we believe was true on date X?" and "what did the system actually have stored on date X?".
+SmartMemory tracks two independent time dimensions for memory items, so you can answer both "what did we believe was true on date X?" and "what did the system have stored on date X?".

 The two times